f5devcentral/ai-stepbystep-lab/docs/class1/class1.rst

-Class 1: Getting Started
+Class 1: AI Step-by Step
 ========================

-This class has one module and two labs.
+This class has X modules and Y labs.
 We're simply doing this to show the standard structure of a class/module/lab.

 .. note:: It could be simplier to throw all the content in one file but that